nizamogluyekta/LLM_Benchmark/USER_GUIDE.md

 You now have a comprehensive understanding of the LLM Cybersecurity Benchmark system!
 This guide covered:

 - ✅ **Quick setup and installation**
+- ✅ **Advanced performance features with caching and lazy loading**
 - ✅ **Configuration management with YAML files**
 - ✅ **Database operations for storing results**
 - ✅ **Realistic cybersecurity data generation**
 - ✅ **Comprehensive testing and validation**
 - ✅ **Professional CI/CD automation**
+- ✅ **Performance monitoring and optimization**
 - ✅ **Troubleshooting common issues**
 - ✅ **Advanced customization and optimization**

-The system is production-ready and designed to scale with your needs.
-Whether you're a researcher, security professional, or developer, you now have the tools to benchmark LLMs on cybersecurity tasks effectively.
+The system is production-ready with enterprise-grade performance optimizations and designed to scale with your needs.
+Whether you're a researcher, security professional, or developer, you now have the tools to benchmark LLMs on cybersecurity tasks effectively and efficiently.

 Happy benchmarking! 🚀